THmanley/leagueConstitution/README.md

 - Format of Draft TBD by league vote.
 - Trading draft picks is allowed during the startup draft (if snake draft)
 - If a team misses their pick the best available player based on [these rankings](https://www.fantasypros.com/nfl/rankings/dynasty-overall.php) will be taken for them.
+- All rookies will be available in the startup draft.
+As such, there will be no dedicated rookie draft in the startup year.

 <br><br>